-On the 10th June 2021, the World Health Organization (WHO) launched a Guidance Document on mental health which includes twenty-five examples of existing good practices from around the globe.
+On the 10th of June 2021, the World Health Organization (WHO) launched a Guidance Document on mental health, which includes twenty-five examples of existing good practices from around the globe.
 One project that the World Health Organization has identified as an example of good practice of rights-based service provision is the NLN Bantry Home Focus project.

 Click here to read our briefing document on the service and its recognition by the WHO: